ahmedmodan/modanterist/README.md

 This is a personal project and serves as a testing ground for any and all technologies I want to try out.

+This is built atop a [React + Redux + Koa boilerplate](https://github.com/ahmedmodan/react-redux-koa)

 In order to get started make sure you have Node > 5 installed.
-Node 6 is breaking some dependencies so make sure the node version is below node 6.
 You will also need to have PostgreSQL installed on your local machine.

 To get started complete the following steps: